Office of the Secretary of Transportation, DOT.

 Following the evaluation outlined in Section E, the Secretary will announce awarded projects by posting a list of selected projects at www.transportation.gov/BUILDgrants.
-Notice of selection is not authorization to begin performance.
+Notice of selection is not authorization to begin performance or to incur costs for the proposed project.
 Following that announcement, the relevant operating administration will contact the point of contact listed in the SF 424 to initiate negotiation of the grant agreement for authorization.

 2. Administrative and National Policy Requirements

 Please visit https://www.transportation.gov/policy-initiatives/build/grant-agreements for the General Terms and Conditions for BUILD 2019 awards.
 The BUILD 2020 Terms and Conditions will be similar to the BUILD 2019 Terms and Conditions, but may include relevant updates.

 All awards will be administered pursuant to the Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards found in 2 CFR part 200, as adopted by DOT at 2 CFR part 1201.
 Federal wage rate requirements included in subchapter IV of chapter 31 of title 40, U.S.C., apply to all projects receiving funds under this program, and apply to all parts of the project, whether funded with BUILD Transportation Grant funds, other Federal funds, or non-Federal funds.